We have an intense love of traveling in Italy–and as a result, many trips later, we have a huge collection of travel tips for Italy to share!

 In fact, all 20 regions in Italy are distinct.

 Italy was only unified in 1861 (and that date is a bit fluid), and the regional differences are still incredibly stark.
-Italy didn’t gain its current borders until the 20th century!
+Italy didn’t gain its current borders until after WWI!

 Dialects definitely still exist.